pbinkley/microcopying_1940/index.markdown

 <p>My own opinion would be that the latter course would
 be desirable.
-If one tries to start the process of saving documents from destruction, the number of documents is so overwhelming that it seems to me an impossibility unless you have <span style="page" id="page128">[p.128]</span> limitless amounts of money.
+If one tries to start the process of saving documents from destruction, the number of documents is so overwhelming that it seems to me an impossibility unless you have <span class="page" id="page128">[p.128]</span> limitless amounts of money.
 If one thinks of attempting to make microfilms of all the manuscripts in the Public Record Office, in the Vatican archives, for example, and realize that he has only made the first faint beginning of photostating